myquay/michael-mckenna.com/blog/content/post/2013/keep-calm-and-ship.md

 There is no pagination between posts, no footer, there *was* no RSS, no comments, no tags, no archive, and it doesn't render on mobile devices very well.
 In fact it’s missing many things that make a blog a blog, but that doesn't matter.

-1\.
-I built and shipped this software in under a week <br />
+1. I built and shipped this software in under a week <br />
-2\.
-I can quickly create posts in markdown and they come out great <br />
+2. I can quickly create posts in markdown and they come out great <br />
-3\.
-I added an RSS feed yesterday <br />
+3. I added an RSS feed yesterday <br />
-4\.
-I’ll be doing another release tonight
+4. I’ll be doing another release tonight

 On top of that, because my site was up, I'm two blog posts and a couple of readers ahead.

 ### Keep calm, ship early, ship often

 By shipping early and often you can prioritise work that really matters to your users.
 It doesn't matter if version 1.0 was mediocre, you’re optimising for the long term.
 With each release you’ll get a little bit closer to that nirvana of beautiful software that your users love and you’re proud of.

-\#dontsweatthesmallstuff